DrBish/AYAProjectUploader/README.md

 ```

 **TransferNow* is temporary upload engine to be swapped for *AWS* blob storage later
-**TransferNow* requires use of *Netlify* functions to send request from server rather than browser
+**TransferNow* requires use of *Netlify* functions to send request from server (with API Key as environment variable) rather than browser